JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 * Each instance of a certain identity is identified by an UUID generated according to RFC-4122
 * Identities are exposed as REST resources when accessed via REST API
+* Each identity are mapped to a table in Cassandra database.

 **Reference**